 Data audits are about how specific records/nodes have changed.
 Time Travel queries can answer questions as these, but also allows to reconstruct a whole subtree as it looked at a specific time or during a specific time span, or how the whole document/resource changed over time.
 You might want to analyze the past to predict the future.
 Through additional temporal XPath axis and XQuery functions we encourage you to look into how your data has evolved.

-Fixing application or human errors / simple undo/redo operations
+Fixing application or human errors / simple undo/redo operations / rollbacks / reproduce experiments

-You can simple revert to a specific revision/point in time where everything was in a known good state and commit the revision again, or you might simply select a specific record/node and correct the error and commit the new revision.
+For all of the above nentioned use cases: You can simple revert to a specific revision/point in time where everything was in a known good state and commit the revision again, or you might simply select a specific record/node and correct the error and commit the new revision.

 Sirix is a storage system, which brings versioning to a sub-file granular level while taking full advantage of flash based drives as for instance SSDs.
 As such per revision as well as per page deltas are stored.
 Time-complexity for retrieval of records/nodes and the storage are logarithmic (